pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Jenkins - EC2 - Jenkins Master and Agent Deployment with cloud on EC2.md

 NOTES:
 - The "Jenkins agent" instances will be launched in "us-east-1" "default VPC" "default security group"
-- Guarantee "Jenkins master" will be launched will "Jenkins agent" in one subnet
+- Guarantee "Jenkins master" will be launched will "Jenkins agent" in same subnet

 ## 5. Validate